-Cassy O'Connor MP is the Leader of the Tasmanian Greens and our MP for Denison.
+Cassy O'Connor MP is the Leader of the Tasmanian Greens and our MP for Clark.
 She supports creating a prosperous, low-carbon economy powered by renewable energy, and is a passionate voice for people with disabilities, refugees, children and marginalized Tasmanians.

 A former journalist and community activist, Cassy O’Connor is passionate about Tasmania’s special places and its people.

 To become the Tasmania we are capable of being, we must look after our most vulnerable citizens with far more heart – the young Tasmanians who sleep on the streets at night; the children of poverty and addiction; the elderly, alone in their homes; ageing carers; old and new Tasmanians, exposed to racism as a result of their perceived difference; and Tasmanians living with mental illness, with physical, or intellectual impairment.

 Cassy was born in Canberra and raised in South East Asia and on Stradbroke Island in Queensland.
 She moved to Tasmania in 1989 and worked as journalist and political advisor.
 She also found time to have four beautiful Tasmanian children.

 Cassy became a community activist in 2004 as the public face of the campaign to protect the Ralphs Bay Conservation Area at Lauderdale from a Gold Coast-style canal housing estate.
 She is determined that community and conservation should come first in Tasmania.